doublesymmetry/react-native-track-player/docs/Build-Preferences.md

 ```

 #### `dash` (Android Only)
-Whether it will add support for DASH streams.
+Whether it will add support for [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) streams.
 This option adds an extension for handling DASH streams, which changes the app size.
+Defaults to `false`.

 #### `hls` (Android Only)
-Whether it will add support for HLS streams.
+Whether it will add support for [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) streams.
 This option adds an extension for handling HLS streams, which changes the app size.
+Defaults to `false`.

 #### `smoothstreaming` (Android Only)
-Whether it will add support for SmoothStreaming streams.
+Whether it will add support for [Smooth Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Microsoft_Smooth_Streaming) streams.
 This option adds an extension for handling SmoothStreaming streams, which changes the app size.
+Defaults to `false`.